 Transfer and Backup iOS/Android/Camera Videos to PC/Mac[Recommend]

 We are always able to back up our video recordings during FIFA World Cup from iPhone/iPad to PC or Mac with iTunes, how I just don’t like iTunes and I think many hate it as well.
-Also, for Android users who record your World Cup videos and want to backup on Mac, you will find nothing happens if you connect your Android phone/tablets to the Mac.
+Also, for Android users who record their World Cup videos and want to backup on Mac, you will find nothing happens if you connect your Android phone/tablets to the Mac.
 Anyway, I’d like to recommend the best alternative that is able to transfer your videos and recordings from iOS and Android to PC and Mac.
 Please simply follow the two buttons to download and install Wondershare Dr.Fone.

-Wondershare Dr.Fone [check to see the Dr.Fone Transfer review] is a collection of tools by Wondershare that is able to recovery, transfer, backup your iOS/Android.
+Wondershare Dr.Fone [check to see the Dr.Fone Transfer review] is a collection of tools by Wondershare that is able to recover, transfer, backup your iOS/Android.
 If you just need to transfer, no worry, you don’t have to pay for the other function.
-And below is the detailed guide on how to transfer and backup videos recorded from iPhone X, iPad, Galaxy S9 or other iOS and Android devices to your computer.
+And below is the detailed guide on how to transfer and backup videos recorded from iPhone X, iPad, Galaxy S9, or other iOS and Android devices to your computer.